The ‘human element’ involved in data-based decision-making means poor decisions could potentially be made.

 There are a number of ways which the manager can do that, including collecting data on how much revenue they have generated for the company over the last 12 months, how many clients they have interacted with or how many leads they have generated.

 “So we have three data points to access what we call ‘performance’, but why these three?
 We could have used any other combination of data points,” said Gal.

 He suggested other alternatives could equally be valid, such as feedback from customers, feedback from colleagues, how much time they spent on email, or how many days they were absent from work.

 Further, when algorithms rely on inaccurate, biased or unrepresentative data, they may systematically undermine racial and ethnic minorities, women and other historically disadvantaged groups.

 “There are a variety of different data points we could have used and the choice of data points inevitably involves human judgment,” said Gal.

 “So it’s not really objective in the sense that people often think when they are talking about algorithmic decision-making.”

-Gal does not dismiss analytics and said there is “room” for having certain technologies in place to assist people making decisions.
+Gal also does not dismiss analytics and says there is “room” for having certain technologies in place to assist people making decisions.
 However, he urges a “more aware approach” in what these technologies are being used for.